Homemade baked empanadas are full of amazing flavor stuffed with ground turkey, corn, potatoes, and can be fried instead, if desired.

 This post contains affiliate links.
 For more information on what this means please see my disclosure policy.

-Every Christmas Eve we have a family gathering and have a huge Mexican (or at least Mexican inspired) feast complete with Mexican Rice, taquitos, enchiladas, guacamole, salsa, and empanadas.
+Every Christmas Eve we have a family gathering and have a huge Mexican (or at least Mexican inspired) feast.
 Usually we’ve gotten the empanadas from a local Mexican bakery but I wanted to be able to eat them without having to go out to that bakery.
 So I’ve figured out how to make baked empanadas from home.

 I’ve tried making the baked empanadas a few times but the recipes I tried have never really hit the spot.
 I finally found a recipe off Food Network that with a little tweaking fit the bill.
 I really love tomatoes and potatoes but my husband prefers them with just the meat and olives.
 These are really simple to customize to your liking.